 They apply to all facilities where these types of drugs may be handled, including hospitals, pharmacies, and occupational health practices.

 If you work in employee health or occupational health, there’s a good chance that USP 800 standards are relevant to you.
-Learn more about compliance requirements and make sure you’re taking important steps toward reducing the risk of harm due to hazardous drug exposure.
+Learn more about compliance requirements and ensure you’re taking important steps toward reducing the risk of harm due to hazardous drug exposure.

 USP 800 Compliance: Standards for Occupational Health Practices

-About eight million U.S. healthcare workers risk exposure to hazardous drugs every year according to the Centers for Disease Control and Prevention.
+According to the Centers for Disease Control and Prevention, about eight million U.S. healthcare workers risk exposure to hazardous drugs every year.
 By following the safety standards in USP 800, these workers can mitigate the risk of exposure for themselves and others, with clear directives for things like personnel training and drug storage.

 For occupational healthcare workers, as for all healthcare workers, USP 800 guidelines set out best practices for maintaining a culture of safety around hazardous drug handling.
 And under USP 800 rules, all healthcare facilities should have written documentation outlining safety expectations and requirements.
 This includes guidelines related to: